ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY_2.md

     - shares `eigenvectors` (but **NOT** `eigenvalues`)
     - perform `anisotropic` scaling in *same set of directions*
     - also are commutative (AB = BA)
-  - complementary to `similar matrices`, whic:
+  - complementary to `similar matrices`, which:
     - shares `eigenvalues` (but **NOT** `eigenvectors`)
     - perform identical scaling across *different directions*
   - the columns of V are the eigenvectors of both A and B